T. K. Madhavan

 T. K. Madhavan (2 September 1885 – 27 April 1930), also known as Deshabhimani Madhavan, was an Indian social reformer, journalist and revolutionary, who was involved with the Sree Narayana Dharma Paripalana Yogam (SNDP Yogam).
 He hailed from Alappuzha, Kerala and led the struggle against Social discrimination which was known as Vaikom Satyagraha.

 Early life

 Madhavan was born on 2 September 1885 at Karthikappally, Alappuzha, Kerala as the son of Kesavan Channar of Alummoottil family and Ummini Amma of Komalezhathu family.
 Alummoottil family was one of the wealthiest and influential Ezhava families in the erstwhile Kingdom of Travancore.

-His maternal uncle was Komalezhathu Kunjupilla, his uncle's name "Komalezhathu" indicate his family name while Kunjipilla meaning "youngest child" (Not to be confused with the Kerala title, they have no connection to the Savarna title "Pillai."), he was a member of the Sree Moolam Praja Sabha.
+His maternal uncle was Komalezhathu Kunjupilla was a member of the Sree Moolam Praja Sabha.